 If you’re copying your competitors, you’re always going to be following in their footsteps.
 And if you’re following in their footsteps, you’re always going to be in second place at the very best.

 Unfortunately, it’s becoming harder and harder for new companies to enter into markets as the underdogs these days, even with a superior product.
 Why is that?
-Because winning in the marketplace isn’t just about creating the better product.
-It’s about getting people to believe it’s the better product.
+Because winning in the marketplace isn’t just about creating a better product.
+It’s about getting people to believe it’s a better product.
 It’s about influencing consumer perception.
 Enter content marketing.

 Content marketing can allow your brand to position itself as an industry thought leader, while helping you carve out a trail all to your own.
 No more waiting for the next big thing to be created only to tweak it into your own.
 Our digital world has been built upon agility, nimbleness, and revolution.
 Use all of these things to your advantage.
 Even the smallest organisms can change an entire ecosystem.